rAm1n/saliency/README.md

 # Saliency Datasets and Metrics

+**UPDATE**: An arxiv paper will be posted soon to reference metrics and datasets in this package.

+---

 This repository contains an API for saliency prediction datasets along with most common evaluation metrics.
 The code will download required files from the website of the original publisher and will prepare everything for easier use.

 ### **What do I need?**
- -   Python (2.7, 3.4, 3.5, 3.6)
+ -   Python (2.7, 3.4+)
  -   Python package manager (pip)
  -   Matlab (optional - used in some of the metrics.)